 • UPDATE!
 The BCR-ABL1 Quantitative (p210) methodology has been changed to the Quantidex qPCR BCR ABL IS assay.
 Results will continue to be reported on the international scale (IS) and also expressed as a log molecular reduction (MR) from the 100%IS baseline.
 This new method has improvement of the analytical sensitivity allowing quantitation down to MR4.7 (0.002%IS) with a linear reportable range of MR4.7 (0.002%IS) to MR0.3 (50%IS).

 Molecular Genetic Testing

-• Details about available neurogenetic and other molecular genetic tests are available through the Genetic Test Registry.
+• Details about molecular genetic tests are available through the Genetic Test Registry.

 • Chimerism analysis, performed using short tandem repeat PCR, supports the active bone marrow transplant service in the UPenn Health System.
 The laboratory has 20 years of experience with the technical and analytical aspects of chimerism analysis, including for reduced-intensity and cord blood transplants.
 Cellular subset analysis is performed for CD3+ and CD33/CD66b+ subset samples.

 • Additional applications of identity testing which are available include maternal cell contamination, assessment of graft-versus-host disease, assessment of recipient versus donor origin of tumor, hydatidiform molar evaluation, and sample identification.